 Assist In Decision-making process

-Making a decision that can impact so many aspects of your optometric practice may create a lot of pressure.
-By getting team buy-in on a decision, you get a different perspective on the options and can increase the chance of your practice collectively making the correct choice for your practice.
+Making a decision that can impact so many aspects of your optometric practice may put a lot of pressure on just the OD or practice manager.
+By consulting your team before making a decision, you get a different perspective on the options and can increase the chance of your team collectively making the correct choice for your practice.
+Also, it doesn't hurt that including your staff makes them feel like the practice is a democracy and that they play an integral role.

 Anytime you suggest a change to the way your staff completes their job; there is usually a bit of resistance that could reduce the effects of the change.
 When you pitch the idea of changing your cloud-based practice management and EHR software, it’s important to get your staff involved to help address any resistance early on.
 So, when the solution is being implemented, you have full cooperation and support to ensure the desired outcome the change will bring.